Yang Hu

 Background

-As a teacher educator, Dr. Hu brings a rich and diverse background of teaching and staff development to her current work in literacy education.
-She has worked with college students in China as well as in the U.S., with students and teachers from pre-K through 12th grade in urban and suburban settings; and in inclusion, self-contained, and bilingual classrooms.
+Dr. Hu brings over 20 years of experience teaching writing and mentoring literacy educators across diverse contexts.
+She has worked with college students in China and the U.S., with students and teachers from pre-K through grade 12 in urban and suburban settings, and in inclusion, self-contained, and bilingual classrooms.

 Education